kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-comment-model.md

 #### getId()

-> get the ID of comment which have just created.
+Get the ID of comment which have just created.

 **Parameter**